emarcey/cicerone/glossary/brewing/terms.md

 * **Sparging:** process of rinsing mash grain bed to extract as much sugar from grain as possible, without extracting tannins in the process
 * **Speise:** a mix of wort and yeast used instead of priming sugar for bottle conditioning by German brewers.
 Common in traditional hefeweizen
 * **Steeping:** first stage of malting, in which barley is submerged in water to trigger growth in kernels
+* **Step Mashing:** a mashing process that uses several target temperatures to influence the wort composition and beer character
+	* also called temperature-controlled or temperature-programmed infusion mashing
+	* requires a heated mash tun so that mash can begin at coolest desired temperature and warm stepwise until complete
+		* usually have a stirring device (motorized impeller) to stire mash during heating
+	* Process
+		* grain and water mixed to achieve first rest temperature
+		* after rest, heat applied to raise to next target
+		* between 2 and 5 step rests, but there is always at least one proper saccharification rest
 * **Top Cropping:** also known as skimming
 	* the process of harvesting yeast from the top of an open fermentation vessel during primary fermentation, to ensure a collection of healthy, "top-fermenting" yeast
 	* collected yeast is used in following fermentations, or sold to other breweries, distilleries, farms